-Gaythorne Community Kindergarten provides quality care and education for children aged 2-5 years in our Pre Kindy and Pre Prep service.
+Gaythorne Community Kindergarten provides quality care and education for children aged 2-5 years across our Pre Kindy and Kindy rooms for 48 weeks of the year.
 At Gaythorne Community Kindergarten we view children as confident and capable learners, with an innate sense of curiosity, wonder and willingness to learn.

-We recognize that children come to us from very diverse backgrounds and acknowledge and value each child’s family culture and beliefs.
+We recognise that children come to us from very diverse backgrounds and acknowledge and value each child’s family culture and beliefs.
 We recognise and celebrate the multicultural nature of our community and aim to create an environment and curriculum that embraces cultural diversity.
-We value and acknowledge the traditional owners of the land where our kindy sits, the Turrbal People and actively promote reconciliation with Australia’s first people.
+We value and acknowledge the Traditional Owners of the land where our kindy sits, the Turrbal people and actively promote reconciliation with Australia’s first people.
 We believe that children learn best through play and that children should be provided with opportunities to engage in self-initiated and interest driven experiences.
-Play allows children to create, to experiment, to explore, as well as provide opportunities for children’s questions and interests to become the focus for further inquiry.
+Play allows children to create, to experiment, to explore, as well as provide opportunities for children’s questions and interests to become the focus for further enquiry.

 We provide an engaging, natural and sustainable learning environment and actively promote environmental awareness.
 We encourage our children and families to protect the environment through modelling and education.
 Our aim is to cultivate a lifelong respect of environmental awareness and care.
 We believe that if we encourage children to be curious and teach them to appreciate the natural world and respect all living things we can all look forward to our earth benefitting from their care.

 The social and emotional health of children is vitally important as they live and grow in a rapidly changing world.
 As early childhood educators we play a role in nurturing children’s resilience, as well as their social, emotional and mental health.
 By providing opportunities for children to practice and learn important skills such as the ability to listen, share, problem solve, negotiate, empathise and show kindness we can help our children to grow happy, healthy, confident and resilient.